 The focus points of the central part of Cotroceni are its two parish churches, the Old St Elefterie, an edifice containing 18th c.
 Brancovan style architecture vestiges, serving now the deaf community, which sits on a former island in the marshes around the Dambovita river, before the quarter started to be developed in the second half of the 19th century, giving us an idea about the local environmental history, and the grand New St Elefterie church, designed by arch.
 Constantin Iotzu in the 1930s, in the Neoromanian style, its Byzantine persuasion variety, in a period of Romanian national triumphalism.
 The residential buildings date mostly from the interwar period, boasting some of the highest quality historic architecture of Romania’s capital, in styles ranging from Continue reading Tour in central Cotroceni→

-This is an invitation to an architectural history tour in Mantuleasa quarter of Bucharest, open to all of you who would like to accompany me, the author of the Historic Houses of Romania blog, this Saturday 5 March 2016, between 11.30h – 13.30h.
+This is an invitation to an architectural history tour in Dorobanti area of Bucharest: open to all of you who would like to accompany me, the author of the Historic Houses of Romania blog, this Sunday 8 May 2016, for two hours, between 11.30h – 13.30h.